influxdata/docs-v2/content/influxdb/v2.0/reference/release-notes/influxdb.md

 - Upgrade Flux to v0.89.0.

 ### Bug Fixes
-- Scrapers now work.
+- Enable scrapers.
 (Scrapers did not work in rc0.)
 - Update default number of tasks listed with `influx task list` to 100.
 - Add support for [duration unit identifiers](/influxdb/v2.0/reference/flux/language/lexical-elements/#duration-literals) to templates.
 - Preserve cell colors in imported and exported templates.